Eliminating Tokamak Disruptions with Feedback: 5. NSTX RWTM

 the radial mode structure of a feedback stabilized $(2,1)$ mode.
 The horizontal axis shows the rotation of the signal.
 It can be identified as a RWTM by its phase inversion at $\rho_{q2} = 0.75,$ and because it is feedback stabilized \cite{sabbagh2010}.

 Simulations were performed with a modified equilibrium reconstruction of NSTX example \cite{nstx25}, with $\beta_N = 3$. \rfig{nstxfeed}(a) shows the flux $\psi$ produced by the coils.
-It is not the same as in the experiment, but was chosen for simplicity.
+The coils are qualitatively similar to the experiment \cite{sabbagh2010}.
 This can be compared to \rfig{lobe} (c), indicating a reasonable overlap with the unstable RWTM.
 Contours of pressure with feedback are shown in \rfig{nstxfeed}(b), while \rfig{nstxfeed} (c) shows pressure contours without feedback, and a major disruption.